-Data collected in 2022 will be compared to subsequent surveys to assess the potential effects of the Hebgen gate failure.
-In general, sampling conditions, normal fluctuations in abundances, and the lack of baseline data could confound our ability to attribute future changes in the trout populations to the gate failure.
-Estimated Brown and Rainbow trout abundances of fish 152 mm (≈ 6") or greater in the Pine Butte Section fluctuated on average 28% and 31%, respectively, from year-to-year since 2000.
-Assuming the trout populations immediately downstream of Hebgen Dam possess comparable vital rates to those in the Pine Butte Section, similar fluctuations, including declines, in electrofishing C/f could be expected in the monitoring section between Hebgen Dam and Quake Lake regardless of potential effects caused by the dam failure.
-Moreover, electrofishing efforts in large rivers inherently produce abundance estimates with notable uncertainty (i.e., relatively large confidence intervals for abundance estimates), which further inhibits our ability to statistically detect and attribute population changes to the dam failure.
+Rainbow trout abundances of fish 152 mm (~6") or greater in the Pine Butte Section fluctuated on average 28% and 31%, respectively, from year-to-year since 2000.
+If the trout population downstream of Hebgen Dam has similar variation as the population in the Pine Butte Section, the low and uncertain efficiency associated with C/f sampling may mask potential influence of the dam failure in this reach.
 However, observed trends in long-term sampling reaches elsewhere that are influenced by similar environmental conditions found downstream of Hebgen Dam may be used to help explain deviations in abundances in the new monitoring section from what might be expected based on conditions in future years (i.e., are the trout populations between the lakes exhibiting different trends than tailwaters elsewhere in SW Montana).